|

 -

-for the in house entertainment
+Headsets for the inflight entertainment system

 -

-Drinks
+Drinks service

 -

-service - including special request meals for some passengers
+Meal service - including special request meals for some passengers

 -

-& Coffee
+Tea & Coffee

 -

-towels offered to passengers to freshen up after their meal
+Cold towels offered to passengers to freshen up after their meal

 -

-& collecting the meal trays from the passenger
+Clearing & collecting the meal trays from the passenger

 -

-free goods
+Sales of Duty free goods

 -